jobrouter/typo3-data/Documentation/developer.rst

 Transfer data sets to a JobRouter installation
 ==============================================

-Sometimes it is necessary to transfer data sets from TYPO3 to a JobRouter installation.
+Sometimes it is necessary to transfer data sets from TYPO3 to a JobRouter® installation.
 An API and a :ref:`transmit command
 <transmit-command>` are available for this use case.

-Data sets are transferred asynchronously, since a JobRouter installation may be unavailable or in maintenance mode and to avoid long page loads.
+Data sets are transferred asynchronously, since a JobRouter® installation may be unavailable or in maintenance mode and to avoid long page loads.
 Let's take a look at the flow: